infracost/docs/docs/features/cli_commands.md

 ## Compare Infracost runs

 The `infracost output` command can also be used to compare different Infracost runs.
-Assuming you generated `infracost-last-week.json` and `infracost-today.json` files using the `infracost breakdown --path /path/to/code --format json` commands, you can compare the runs using the following command:
+Assuming you generated `infracost-last-week.json` and `infracost-today.json` files using the `infracost breakdown --path /path/to/code --format json --out-file infracost.json` commands, you can compare the runs using the following command:

 ```shell
 infracost output --path infracost-last-week.json \